The Hospital Food Review – “Making progress together”

-It is now some time since the Hospital Food Review was published, with its eight recommendations to improve staff and patient health and wellbeing through hospital food.
-The following outlines the progress that has been made since then.
+Since the Hospital Food Review was published, with its eight recommendations to improve staff and patient health and wellbeing through hospital food, there has been significant progress, working in partnership with Trusts, FM Providers, and suppliers.

 Phil and Emma have a three-year plan, but they generally accept that improving the service will be a continual process.
-As a result of COVID-19, the past 18 months or so have certainly affected everyone working in the NHS and Phil is aware that a stronger environment needs to be created for them.
+As a result of COVID-19, the past 2 years have certainly affected everyone working in the NHS and Phil is aware that a stronger environment needs to be created for them.
 To do this, there needs to be strong leadership and involvement from a committed team that will take the review forward.

-The members of the Expert Group will visit hospitals to see what changes are taking place or need to happen to meet the review’s recommendations, with Emma and Phil monitoring progress and liaising with Government Ministers about any support and guidance required.
+The members of the Expert Group are already visiting hospitals to see what changes are taking place or need to happen to meet the review’s recommendations, with Emma and Phil monitoring progress and liaising with Government Ministers about any support and guidance required.

-As well as the Expert Group, there are currently 14 Exemplar Trusts (with the plan to have 30 by the end of June 2022) who have been chosen to work with Phil and his team by sharing their good practice with other hospitals in their region and helping them move forward.
+As well as the Expert Group, we now have 20 Exemplar Trusts (with the plan to have 30 in the coming months).
+They have been chosen to work with Phil and his team by sharing their good practice with other hospitals in their region and helping them move forward.

 “It is important to recognise that these Exemplar Trusts don’t get everything right, but that they have made significant improvement in an area, and that is why they have been chosen,” says Phil.
 “It may be improvements in an aspect of patient catering or a 24/7 catering solution for staff, for example.
 A couple of Trusts have been chosen because their retail catering offer is strong.
 There is a lot that can be learnt from them because we must not lose sight of the fact that we need a much stronger business and commercial model in the NHS.